Dragon8029/100-days-of-code/Attempt4.md

 ## A4D50:
 *Nov 1, 2018*

 Decided to continue working through the GitHub Learning tutorials.
 Working on getting through the html one.
 Also continued working through Jon Duckett's JavaScript & JQuery book.
+Started bulding a simon game using javascript from a youtube tutorial

 ---